Baldwin family: Members

+Chynna Phillips’s parents are Michelle Phillips and John Phillips – members of The Mamas and the Papas.

-Actors Adam Baldwin and A. Michael Baldwin are not related to the family.
+Actors Adam Baldwin, A. Michael Baldwin, Gardner Baldwin, and voice actor Greg Baldwin are not related to the family.

 Family tree

 Hollywood

 Three of the four brothers (Daniel, William, and Stephen) appear in the Oliver Stone film Born on the Fourth of July.

 In 1996, E!
 True Hollywood Story produced a television documentary about the brothers, eponymously titled The Baldwin Brothers.